Chris-moreton12/Peak-Walks/README.md

 <a name="testing"></a>
 # Testing
-> Testing on this project was mainly done manually by myself and a few friends to determine site usability, responsiveness and ensure it is intuitive to a completely new user.
+> Testing on this site was primarily complted by myself.
+A couple of friends and a family member chekced over the site to find any problems.

 ### Testing Phase